ADulian/CycleGAN/README.md

 Note that PyTorch will be installed with cu118 by default as specified in the `requirements.txt`

 ## Quick start
 You can download the dataset directly from the following Kaggle's [website](https://www.kaggle.com/competitions/gan-getting-started/data).
 This implementation uses the `.jpg` files rather than `tfrec` by default.
-The structure of your dataset folder should look as follows:
+The structure of your dataset folder should look as follows

 ```
 - data/